CeltyNour/CeltyNour/README.md

-- 👋 Hi, I’m @CeltyNour
+- 👋 Hiiiiiiii je suis @CeltyNour
-- 👀 I’m interested in ... don't know yet
 - 🌱 I’m currently learning everything all at once
-- 💞️ I’m looking to collaborate on who knows what
 - 📫 How to reach me? - please don't.
 Unless it's an urgency.

 <!---